Kurochiisu/FizzBuzz/README.md

 ### Task 3.3 Push your latest changes

-- [ ] Now that you've made some more changes to your repository, you should repeat the add, commit, push process for any files that you have changed if you haven't done so recently.
+- [x] Now that you've made some more changes to your repository, you should repeat the add, commit, push process for any files that you have changed if you haven't done so recently.
 Remember to include a descriptive commit message!

-### Task 3.4 Pulling changes from GitHub
+### Task 3.4 Pulling changes from GitHub HEHEHEHEHE

 So far we have only talked about how to *push local changes* to a remote repository on GitHub.
 In practice, several programmers will often be working in the same remote repository.
 So when one programmer pushes their changes, everyone